 Cassie Steele (Manny Santos)

 Steele starred on the short-lived CW drama The L.A.
 Complex after she completed nine seasons on Degrassi as Manny Santos.
 She also released an EP in 2014.
-Steele continues to act, mostly in made-for-TV movies, and has an voiceover role in the upcoming Disney film Raya and the Last Dragon.
+Steele continues to act, mostly in made-for-TV movies.
 She married Trent Garrett, who appeared on Disney Channel’s Andi Mack, in 2018.
 In 2020, fans noticed Steele deleted all of her photos with Garrett, confirming speculation that they had split.
 The actress subsequently started seeing boyfriend Favian Martinez, a sales executive who lives in Colorado.

 Credit: YouTube; Courtesy Cassie Steele/Instagram